svikashk/docs/guide/creating-boards.md

 - Add statuses to your board by clicking on the Plus [ + ] icon.

-Once you’ve created boards, each item, irrespective of which List they're in, can use statuses from the boards you created for this project.
+Once you’ve created boards, each item, irrespective of which Feature they're in, can use statuses from the boards you created for this project.